monoprocessor/crapsGame/README.md

-# crapsGame
-Python Craps Game
+# A game of Craps